cpetersen/lighthouse-iphone/README.markdown

 * UPDATE PROJECTADMIN VIEW WHEN ADDING/DELETING A PROJECT
 * ticket details don't load from milestone view
 * add images for tab bar
+* Update root view when adding a projects
+* update projects/subprojects when api key is saved